TheGhouls/oct/doc/writing_tests.rst

         ]
     }

-If you specify the dependecies in the "turrets_requirements" you will be able to install all of it for each turret by simply runing :
+If you specify the dependecies in the "turrets_requirements" you will be able to install them for each turret by simply runing :

 .. code-block:: bash